vrothberg/troll/README.md

 We can see that Troll'ed configs instantly outperform the baseline with the first config, and show considerable improvements with the Top 3 configs.
 Although randconfig yields more GCC warnings at Top 2 than baseline, it can only beat Troll'ed configs when considering all configurations.

-In this scenario, Troll shows promising results, especially when considering that entire process from building the models, sampling the USB source files and merging the partial configurations takes **less than 30 seconds**.
+In this scenario, Troll shows promising results, especially when considering that the entire process from building the models, sampling the USB source files and merging the partial configurations takes **less than 30 seconds**.
 An evaluation in greater detail will be released in a follow-up paper.

 **Happy Troll'ing!**